 Sweet, cake-like and scented with cinnamon and nutmeg, these muffins taste remarkably like doughnuts.
 Kids love them because they’re deliciously plain, and adults love them because they’re just plain delicious.
 Unlike doughnuts, they’re baked not deep-fried.
 And if you need one more reason to try them, they’re easy to make with ingredients you probably have on hand.

 Begin by combining the milk and lemon juice.
-This essentially makes buttermilk, which reacts with the baking soda to give these muffins a nice open crumb.
+This is essentially making your own buttermilk (since you only need 1 cup), which reacts with the baking soda in this recipe to give these muffins a nice, open crumb.

-Beat in your eggs, one at a time, until well combined.
+Beat in the eggs, one at a time, until well combined.

-Scoop the batter into a muffin pan, filling the tins to the rim.
+Scoop the batter into a greased muffin pan, filling the tins to the rim.

-Finally, brush the muffins with melted butter and sprinkle generously with cinnamon sugar.
 Serve warm out of the oven or reheated in the microwave.
 I especially love them slathered with jam.
-Enjoy!